lobehub/lobe-chat/contributing/Basic/Intro.md

 ```

 > \[!IMPORTANT]\
-> If you are using `npm` to install dependencies, please run `npm run stylelint-config-recommended@13.0.0` before committing your code to avoid the `Could not find "stylelint-config-recommended"` error.
+> If you encounter the error "Could not find 'stylelint-config-recommended'" when installing dependencies with `npm`, please reinstall the dependencies using `pnpm` or `bun`.

 Now, you should be able to see the welcome page of LobeChat in your browser.
 For a detailed environment setup guide, please refer to [Development Environment Setup Guide](Setup-Development.zh-CN.md).